Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/HA/HA.md

 A-A
 ```

-always verify the hardware acceleration/offload behavior for the exact platform.
+verify hardware-offload behavior for the exact platform.

 ---